mehmeteminkilic/deeplearning_image_classificatio/README.md

-# Image Classification with the MNIST Dataset using PyTorch
+# Image Classification using PyTorch

 This repository contains a Python implementation of an image classification model using deep learning techniques on the MNIST handwritten digits dataset.
 The goal is to demonstrate how deep learning can be applied to solve problems that traditional programming methods cannot easily handle.
 In this project, a simple neural network model is created, trained, and evaluated using PyTorch.